 “Some employers will save money on their payroll taxes as a result of making deposits directly to an employee HSA account, 401(k) or supplemental insurance program,” Martin said.

 Discounts on business-related items

-Ask your banker for a list of partner companies offering discounts to small business banking customers.
+Ask your bank for a list of partner companies offering discounts to its small business banking customers.
 Typical partners include hotels, insurance companies, airlines and office-supply stores.